Variations and Fugue on a Theme by Handel: Arrangements

 The piece is often heard in a version that was arranged for orchestra by the British composer and Brahms enthusiast Edmund Rubbra in 1938.
 The orchestration was first performed at a Royal Philharmonic Society concert conducted by Adrian Boult.
 The ballet Brahms/Handel, made by New York City Ballet balletmaster Jerome Robbins in collaboration with Twyla Tharp, was set to this orchestration.
 The work has also been transcribed for solo organ by French-Canadian composer Rachel Laurin.

+Recordings

+Recordings of the set on a 19th-century piano include: